Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 {: style="text-align:center"}
 ![Feelings Score](/assets/images/tracking-my-life/Feeling_Score.png)

 Now to the final statistic I am showing.
-Psychiatrists would disagree with me on calling the words in this graph "emotions" and what not but please don't @me, I am just a tech guy trying to get a grasp on his -way more complex than tech- emotions.
+Psychiatrists would disagree with me on calling the words in this chart "emotions" and what not but please don't @me, I am just a tech guy trying to get a grasp on his -way more complex than tech- emotions.

 Anyway, according to the chart, you can see that days where I log that I am feeling "love" or "belonging", I am super happy.